-- Parents are called immediately when a child exhibits the following symptoms: fever of 100.4 degrees or higher, has vomited, has diarrhea, a rash, discharge from nose, ears, or eyes and whose behavior indicates that they are in discomfort.
-Parents are expected to pick up the child within 1 hour.
-The ill child will be made comfortable and isolated from the other children while waiting for the parent to arrive. - Children may not return to school until they are symptom/fever free for a minimum of 24-48 hours, dependent on diagnosis, without the aid of medication. - Staff are subject to the same exclusion criteria.
+Parents/Guardians are called immediately when a child exhibits the following symptoms: fever of 100.4 degrees or higher, has vomited, has diarrhea 3 or more times, a rash, discharge from nose, ears, or eyes and whose behavior indicates that they are in discomfort.
+Parents/Guardians are expected to pick up the child within 1 hour.
+The ill child will be made comfortable and isolated from the other children while waiting for a parent or guardian to arrive.